ernpao/glider/README.md

-# flutter_with_serverless
+# Glider

-Base Flutter app for use with a serverless backend.
+A library for developing 3 layer architecture apps with Flutter.